Plage de Clugny (Plage de Cluny)

 Ways to tour Guadeloupe Island

 Book these experiences for a close-up look at Basse-Terre & Grande Terre Island.
+Another perk of this beach (and almost every beach in Guadeloupe) is that the parking is free.

 What you can Expect at Plage de Cluny